-To Foster Bible Study, Prayer, and a Relationship With Jesus- As spiritual leaders, elders are responsible for encouraging members to develop a personal relationship with Jesus by strengthening their habits of personal Bible study and prayer.
-Elders should model a commitment to Bible study and prayer.
-An effective personal prayer life of every member, supporting all ministries and programs of the local church, will enhance the church's mission.
+To Foster Bible Study, Prayer, Nurture, and Spiritual Growth of Members-As spiritual leaders, elders are responsible for encouraging members to develop a personal relationship with Jesus by strengthening their habits of personal Bible study and prayer.
+Elders should model a commitment to Bible study and prayer and should support all ministries and promote programs of the local church and the local conference.
+They should also be committed to nurture and to inspire the spiritual growth of church members.
 Elders may ask the board to appoint a council to assist in this role of development and encouragement.